Chapter 3 A (brief) introduction to R

 This is a relatively complicated mathematical formula!
 It uses a square root sqrt() and logarithm log() function, as well as multiplication * and powers ^.
 We could replicate this result by substituting each value of a for 5 and each value of b for 10, but this would be time consuming and prone to error, and would be very frustrating if we wanted to re-calculate the result for a = 6 and b = 11!
 Using objects allows us to use and modify values multiple times within the code.

 Modify the code above to test for a = 6 and b = 11.
-Compare your answer with a colleague in class or on Zoom.
+Compare your answer with a friend in class.
 Did you get the same result?

 Using objects is also important for repeatability.